 Dress Dry and Warm

-Drying warm in the winter is known to be important but dressing dry is just as if not more important.
+Dressing warm in the winter is known to be important but dressing dry is just as if not more important.
 The winter is is damp and wet so dressing dry for you workouts outside is a must.
 Wearing clothes that absorb sweat and moisture will cause your body temperature to decrease.
-Wear clothes like the summer that are wicking material that will help keep you warm.
+Wear wicking material like you would in the summer that will help keep you warm.

 Layer-Up to Layer-Down